CreativeCodeBerlin/creative-coding-minilist/README.md

 # Thanks!

-This list is created and maintained by the [Creative Code Berlin](http://creativecode.berlin/) team as resource for people coming to our bi-monthly meetups.
+This list is created and maintained by [Raphaël de Courville](https://twitter.com/sableRaph) and [Naoto Hieda](https://twitter.com/naoto_hieda) for [Creative Code Berlin](http://creativecode.berlin/) as resource for people coming to our bi-monthly meetups.
 We hope it can be helpful to others as well :)

 If you are looking for a more comprehensive list, check out this [curated list of awesome creative coding resources](https://github.com/terkelg/awesome-creative-coding).

+This document is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).